danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 As you will see, we will be able to detect all these gestures by using a single drag gesture.
 Let's start with creating a view to which we can apply all these gestures.

-### Creating a gesture button
+## Creating a ScrollView-incompatible gesture button

-Let's start with creating a `GestureButton` that we will use to implement all the gesture what we need:
+Let's start with creating a `GestureButton` that we will use to implement all these gestures:

 ```swift
 public struct GestureButton<Label: View>: View {